 Tulum was an important stop for trade.
 Maya from all over Mesoamerica traded gold, copper, feathers, and most notably obsidian.
 These are just a few of the similarities to the Aztec Teotihuacan in Mexico City.
 El Castillo, for me, is the most impressive building on the archeological site, serving as a lighthouse for seafaring traders to mark exactly where the reef splits to safely land their canoes.

 Located 45 minutes from Tulum, the Coba ruins are impressive.
 Climb to the top of the main pyramid for a stunning view of the lush jungle below.
-Controlling trades routes, and dominating much of the Northern Yucatan, this Mayan city was of great importance in the region.
+Controlling trade routes, and dominating much of the Northern Yucatan, this Mayan city was of great importance in the region.
 Older, but lesser known than Chichen Itza, Coba is easily accessible by bus, shared taxis, or renting a car.
-It does tend to get busy in the afternoon.
+It does tend to get busy by midday.

 TIP: To navigate this site more quickly, bicycles are available to rent for 100 pesos.
-Or opt to hire a transport bicycle that will ferry you and your travel partner to the pyramid sites.
+Or opt to hire a transport bicycle that will ferry you and your travel partner down the covered pathway to the pyramid sites.

 Ek Balam Ruins